acgd-webdev-4/dog-rescue-pattern-library/patterns/Forms/README.md

 Checkbox: |
     The Checkbox is for selecting one or more items by checking them off.

+Fullform: |
+        The fullform is only used for checkout.

 ---

 The Forms provide a way for us to get information to complete a transaction or get to know someone better.